 Like with ourselves, sometimes our dogs are going to fall ill.
 Knowing the various symptoms and what they mean will allow you to know if something is just a cold, or if there is a bigger concern.
-If you find your dog throwing up white foam, it can be quite distressing to see.
+It can be distressing to see your dog vomiting white foam.
+This way, the focus is on the action rather than the person.
 Sometimes vet visits may be required and other times your dog may just need a drink and to rest.
 But how do you know when it is serious?

 In this article we will be going through the causes for white vomit in dogs, and when you need to visit a vet.
 Not only can a vet visit be stressful and possibly unnecessarily, but it can add costs too.
 On the other hand, if your dog is ill and you ignore something concerning, then your dog could be suffering.
 We will guide you through our recommendations to help you in this scenario.
 So let’s take a look!